Skip to main content

 4

-Auditors, regulators, or your own systems can request a proof that a given event was included in the ledger and that the chain was not tampered with.
-Verification is cryptographic: it does not depend on trusting the operator.
+Auditors, regulators, or your own systems can verify that an event exists in the ledger and that the chain has not been altered.
+Verification relies on cryptography, not trust.

 bash